 Manage your time.
 Don't just make a schedule.
 If you find yourself getting overwhelmed, divide your project into more manageable portions, and focus on one section at a time.

 Finally, don't be afraid to ask for help.
 Make sure your advisor sees your work before you consider it your final draft!
 They may have helpful suggestions.
 They can also see things that you may have missed.
+If you happen to need writing help, we advise you to check ThesisHelpers.

 6 Railroad Lane Greer, SC 29650